teddy-williams/Portfolio/README.md

 Light animations (scroll reveal & hover interactions)

-Contact form (currently placeholder alert, easy to connect with EmailJS or backend later)
+Contact form (currently had placeholders for alert, but decided to connect with EmailJS which works with Gmail)

 # 🛠️ Technologies Used